Kid Icarus is a screen print studio and retail shop

 THE PRINT DEPARTMENT

-Formerly Studio Number Nineteen, The Kid Icarus Print Department is the home of master screenprinter Michael Viglione and Bianca Bickmore, who has has been churning out posters and art prints for over 12 years.
-Aside from printing flatstock, a variety of other materials have been seen leaving the studio such as skateboards, plastic boxes, and even metal beer towers.
+Formerly Studio Number Nineteen, The Kid Icarus Print Department is the home of master screenprinter Michael Viglione, who has has been churning out posters and art prints since 1999.
+Aside from printing flatstock, a variety of other materials have been seen leaving the studio such as skateboards, wood boxes, and even metal beer towers.
 Don’t let the guerrilla mentality fool you, working side-by-side with local artists and indie bands, Kid Icarus has also printed for big names such as Labatts, Red Bull, and Sobe.

 LEARN MORE ABOUT US …